Cyfrin/Updraft/courses/solidity/1-simple-storage/3-basic-types/+page.md

 Strings are equivalent to bytes: they are identically encoded, but designed specifically for text.
 For this reason, a string can easily be converted into bytes.

 The _semicolon_ at the end of each line signifies that a statement is completed.
-Here you have a list of

 ```solidity
 // SPDX-License-Identifier: MIT